Humanities and Social Science Program

 How does the genre of comedy provide a critique of social norms and institutions?

-Using two examples, discuss how the genre of sci-fi film has contributed to the critique of technology.
+Using two examples, discuss how the sci-fi film genre has contributed to the critique of technology.

-Compare and contrast a film from the silent film genre, and a contemporary film taking into consideration technique and visual quality.
+Compare and contrast a film from the silent and contemporary genres, considering technique and visual quality.

 Choose two key genres of film and provide a comparative analysis of the two genres.

 Schedule: TBD.
-Meetings will take place for around one hour per week, with a weekly meeting day and time to be determined one week prior to the class start date.
+Meetings will take place for around one hour per week, with a weekly meeting day and time to be determined one week before the class start date.